samanthagatt/Swift-Design-Patterns/Platform Patterns/README.md

   * Hard to make any meaningful app without delegation
 * Definition:
   * One object that is asked to respond to events that happened in another (or to guide its behavior)
+  * One generalized object and one specialized object working in tandem
 * Most common example: `UITableView`'s `delegate` property
   * The table view will tell its delegate when specific events occur (e.g. when user taps on a cell)
 * Removes the neccessity to subclass main object (e.g. `UITableView`)